TJU-IRA/FANE/README.md

 # FANE
-FANE is a Feature-Aware Nonlinear Ensemble model for SDS-FSW mechanical property prediction that has been submitted to ADVEI.
+FANE is a Feature-Aware Nonlinear Ensemble model for SDS-FSW mechanical property prediction that has been submitted to JMP.
 The code will be made public after the acceptance of the paper.
 ## Requirements
 1.Python 3.x